pantheon-deprecated/example-drupal7-circle-composer/README.md

 ```
 $ composer create-project pantheon-systems/example-drupal7-circle-composer put-your-site-name-here
 ```
 If you already have a Drupal 7 site running on Pantheon, you should use the same name for your project as you used for your Pantheon site.
+If you are starting fresh, and would like to test on Pantheon, you should [sign up for a free Agency account](https://pantheon.io/agencies/pantheon-for-agencies) if you have not already done so.

 ## Testing